 But most importantly, Credit Karma leverages both business rules and UX best practices to create one of the most delightful experiences from a user point of view.
 For every recommendation – Credit Karma gives the user the approval odds, the annual fees and other terms, allow the user to start the application process or to read more about the fine print for each offer.

-Some apps seem like they are from the future, and this is one of them.
-MAXIT is so far ahead of the game is seems unfair.
+Some apps seem like they are from the future.
 One such example is Aditya Birla Group’s mobile app MAXIT @ My Universe which was launched to help customers save more money every time they spend through their credit/debit cards.
 Aditya Birla Group has businesses across verticals like retail, fashion, telecom, finance etc. They noticed that their customers carry most of their transactions through cards.
 However, they are not fully utilising the rewards and offers available to them.
 The MAXIT app helps users keep track of all their spends, discover best offers and use the best card for a purchase.

 The app is extremely user-friendly with an intuitive interface and boasts of some interesting features like: